MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-create-network.md

 ---
 ms.assetid: 2e2323c5-6ec6-4fd2-bec5-70537d328fbe
-title: Set up a virtual network in SDN in the VMM fabric
+title: Set up a Virtual Network in SDN in the VMM Fabric
 description: This article describes the procedure on how to create a VM network in SDN, using a VMM.
-author: PriskeyJeronika-MS
+author: jyothisuri
-ms.author: v-gjeronika
+ms.author: jsuri
 manager: jsuri
 ms.date: 04/08/2025
 ms.topic: article